 Post-Baccalaureate Registered Nurse Residency Program

 The Clement J. Zablocki VA Medical Center is now accepting applications for the Post-Baccalaureate Registered Nurse Residency Program funded through the VA Office of Academic Affiliations (OAA).
 We have cohorts that start in March and August.
 Please reach out to email@example.com for more information before applying.

 As a nurse resident, you will receive a stipend and benefits during your year of advanced training.
 Permanent employee positions after the 12-month program will be dependent on RN vacancies.
-After 8 years, 94% of graduates are hired by the VA.
+Since program implementation in 2012, 94% of graduates are hired by the VA.

 This federally-funded registered nurse residency program is accredited by the Commission on Collegiate Nursing Education (CCNE)